Hunting for states in the recent LHCb di-$J/\psi$ invariant mass spectrum: Numerical results and discussions

 Coupled channel effects are implemented through FSI by the summation term in Eq.~\eqref{eq:inv2}.
-We employ a uniform subtraction constant $a(\mu)$ for all the two-point $\mathcal{G}_{ii}(s)$ functions.
-Besides, the subtraction constant is fixed, i.e., $a(\mu=1~{\rm GeV}) = -3.0$, where the renormalization scale is set to $1$~GeV.
+We employ a uniform subtraction constant $a(\mu)$ for all the two-point $\mathcal{G}_{ii}(s)$ functions.\footnote{In principle, one should adopt different values for the subtraction constants $a(\mu)$ in different channels.
+However, this could complicate the production amplitudes; see Ref.~\cite{Oller:2002na} for more discussions.} Besides, the subtraction constant is fixed, i.e., $a(\mu=1~{\rm GeV}) = -3.0$, where the renormalization scale is set to $1$~GeV.
 We have checked that $a(\mu)$ tends to take the value of $-3$ even if it is set as a free fitting parameter.
-As for the scattering amplitudes $\mathcal{T}_{i1}(s)$, there are a few of coupling constants stemming from the effective Lagrangian.
+In fact, this value also corresponds closely to the natural value of a subtraction constant~\cite{Oller:2000fj,Guo:2020pvt}, which can be directly calculated by using the formula derived in Ref.~\cite{Guo:2018tjx}.
+Note that we are using the same value for the subtraction constant for all the fits performed in this work.
+As for the scattering amplitudes $\mathcal{T}_{i1}(s)$, there are a few coupling constants stemming from the effective Lagrangian.
 To reduce the number of fitting parameters and to obtain natural values for those couplings, we employ \bea h_{i}=h_{i}^\prime\ ,\qquad {h}_i=\bar{h}_i\cdot{\sum_{j=1}^4\sqrt{2m_{j}}}\ , \eea where $m_j$ are masses of the vector particles involved in the scatterings, as specified in Eq.~\eqref{eq:processes}.
 The values of the masses are taken from PDG~\cite{Zyla:2020zbs}.
 In this way, the $\bar{h}_i$'s are chosen to be fitting parameters instead of ${h}_i$'s.
-Finally, there are in total 8 free parameters: $\bar{h}_1,\cdots,\bar{h}_6$, $\alpha$ and $\gamma$.
+Finally, there are in total eight free parameters: $\bar{h}_1,\dots,\bar{h}_6$, $\alpha$ and $\gamma$.
 For the coupled-channel case of $\{J/\psi J/\psi$, $J/\psi\psi(2S)$, $J/\psi\psi(3770)\}$, two different kinds of fits are performed, which are denoted by Fit-A and Fit-B.

 In Fit-A, the di-$J/\psi$ production amplitude is completely saturated by the contribution from the partial wave with $J^{PC}=0^{++}$.
-Results of Fit-A are shown in the second column of Table~\ref{tab:fit} and in the upper panel of Figure~\ref{fig:fit.3cc}.
+Results of Fit-A are shown in the second column of Table~\ref{tab:fit} and in the upper panel of Fig.~\ref{fig:fit.3cc}.
 Fit-A is performed up to $7.2$~GeV.
-Excellent agreement between our model and the LHCb data is achieved with a $\chi^2/{\rm d.o.f}\simeq 0.96$.
+Excellent agreement between our model and the LHCb data is achieved with a $\chi^2/{\rm d.o.f.}\simeq 0.96$.
 The obtained values of the coupling constants $\bar{h}_i$ turn out to be of natural size as expected.
-It can also be seen from the figure that, the di-$J/\psi$ spectrum is well described up to $9$~GeV, even though the fitting range of Fit-A is from $6.2$~GeV to $7.2$~GeV.
+It can also be seen from the figure that, the di-$J/\psi$ spectrum is well described up to $9$~GeV, even though the fitting range of Fit-A is from $6.2$ to $7.2$~GeV.